Reverse Diffusion Sequential Monte Carlo Samplers: Method

-\paragraph{Extended intermediate targets.} Finally, we incorporate the auxiliary variables by setting the targets to match their sampling distributions and define the intermediate target over $\{\xn{t:T}, \un{t:T}\}$ as
+\paragraph{Extended intermediate targets.} Finally, we incorporate the auxiliary variables $\ut$ by setting their targets to match their sampling distributions and define the extended intermediate target as

-for $t=0,\cdots, T-1$, and $\gamma_T(\xT, \uT) := \hat p(\xT, \uT) \, q(\uT \mid \xT)$.
+for $t=0,\cdots, T-1$, and $\gamma_T(\xT, \uT) \coloneqq \hat \pi (\xT, \uT) \, q(\uT \mid \xT)$.

-The structure in \Cref{eq:intermediate-target} mirrors the optimal target in \Cref{eq:optimal-target}, replacing the intractable $p(\xt)$ with an unbiased estimate $\hat p(\xt, \ut)$ (up to a factor of $Z$) and accounting for auxiliary randomness.
-In fact, marginalizing out the auxiliary variables $\un{t:T}$ in $\gamma_t(\xn{t:T}, \un{t:T})$ recovers the optimal target
+The structure in \Cref{eq:intermediate-target} mirrors that of the optimal targets in \Cref{eq:optimal-target}, replacing the intractable marginal $\pi (\xt)$ with an unbiased estimate $\hat \pi (\xt, \ut)$ (up to a factor of $Z$) and accounting for auxiliary randomness $\un{t:T}$.
+Moreover, we make the following two observations.

-where the last line follows from the unbiasedness property in \Cref{eq:marginal-estimate}, for any step $t>0$.
-This is often referred to as an \emph{exact approximation} \citep{andrieu2010particle,naesseth2019elements}, as we still target the true $\gamma_t^*$ despite the approximation.